diegonti/VASP-MXenes/README.md

 ## File Management

-`searcher.py` `VASPRead.py` `structure.py`

-The file `structure.py` has different functions that allow the modification and analysis of POSCAR/CONTCAR files, for example to shift the atoms to the origin after an optimization, to add a certain amount of vacuum and rescale the atom fractional coordinates, or to add the Oxygen termination to the different hollow sites in the pristine MXene optimized CONTCAR.
-It also reads POSCAR/CONTCAR files and return the cell parameter $a$ and width $d$.
-Reads the input files in `/CONTCARin` and returns the modified files in `/CONTCARout`.
+Several scripts have been developed for managin and analyzing VASP output files and navigating through the paths tree in an easier way:

+The `searcher.py` script is a general path searcher for the cluster folders.
+It searches in a tree-style path structure such as the one given by the `VASP.py` file generator.
+It has different internal functions that allow several tasks, such as:
+1. Given a $n$ and $T$, and a target (DOSCAR, CONTCAR, etc), searches for that target in the list of all possible paths for all MXene cases for that $n$ and $T$, and counts how many files are found.
+If any is not found, returns where it's missing.
+2. Move CONTCARS from pristine MXenes to its corresponent terminated one, with the specified termination.
+3. Removes the specified files (e.g. 'CHG*') for a specified $n$ and $T$ batch of MXenes.

+To run the desired task, modify the main part of the code.

+The `VASPRead.py` script quickly gets information from an OUTCAR file.
+It has a general file searcher and functions to get the optimization information (OUTCAR.getOpt()) and energies (OUTCAR.getEnergy()).
+It is used internally by the `optimizer.py` script, to analyze the OUTCAR and decide the next step of the optimization.

+The `structure.py` script has different functions that allow the modification and analysis of POSCAR/CONTCAR files, for example:
+1. To shift the atoms to the origin after an optimization (or any amount).
+CONTCAR.toZero() and CONTCAR.shift()
+2. To add a certain amount of vacuum and rescale the atom fractional coordinates.
+CONTCAR.addVaccum(v)
+3. To add a termination to the different hollow sites in the pristine MXene optimized CONTCAR.
+CONTCAR.addT(T,stack,hollow)
+4. To read POSCAR/CONTCAR files and return the cell parameter $a$ and width $d$.
+CONTCAR.getGeom()

+It is internally used by the `optimizer.py` and `searcher.py` scripts.
 <br><br>